-A teacher may be required to undertake the following duties:
+In accordance with the School Teachers' Pay and Conditions Document a teacher at Alwyn may be required to undertake the following duties:

-• Teaching
+Teaching

-- Plan and teach lessons to the classes they are assigned to teach within the context of the school's plans, curriculum and schemes of work. - Assess, monitor, record and report on the learning needs, progress and achievements of assigned pupils. - Teach face to face or remotely as required
+Plan and teach lessons and sequences of lessons to the classes they are assigned to teach within the context of the school's plans, curriculum and schemes of work.

+Assess, monitor, record and report on the learning needs, progress and achievements of assigned pupils.